the-pink-hacker/ticevid/README.md

 # TICEVid

 This is still very WIP.
+The player doesn't validate many things; use at your own discretion.

 **TICEVid** is video player for the TI-84 Plus CE with DVD-like features over USB.
 Since the calculator has no speaks, it has support for positional captions.